-Interview questions carry a ton of importance, however not everyone understands which questions to ask, and more importantly, what answers to look for.
-As candidates prepare and practice their responses, interviewers too should be compiling critical questions and thinking about the best responses.
-It’s also important to have a mix of ‘canned’ questions that are significant to the success of the role, while leaving room for some conversational questions.
+Interview questions carry a ton of importance, however, not everyone understands which questions to ask, and more importantly, what answers to look for.
+As candidates prepare and practise their responses, interviewers too should be compiling critical questions and thinking about the best responses.
+It’s also important to have a mix of ‘canned’ questions that are significant to the success of the role while leaving room for some conversational questions.
 If you can develop a dialogue in the interview you’re more likely to build rapport, which can lead to faster decisions and a better outcome.

 These interview questions work for any level of the hiring hierarchy – contact center managers, supervisors, even call center agents.